-Waste services are not provided to commercial, industrial or vacant land.
+Waste services are not provided to commercial, industrial, or vacant land.
 As a result, these properties do not pay for this service.
+There may be exceptions to this based on specific circumstances as agreed with property owners and Wyndham City currently have a handful of commercial properties who access our Waste services and pay a waste service charge.